crestonbunch/ridl/README.md

 - Re-export wasm-bindgen and pyo3 primitives so that downstream consumers don't need to know which tools to `cargo add`.
 - Add support for more languages, and test with more complex APIs.

+RPC support is a longer-term goal that would be possible with Rust bindings in multiple languages.
+Something like [ZMQ](https://zeromq.org) could minimize the effort to building a custom protocol.